U.S. Route 169: Minnesota

 US 169 is a major north–south highway in Minnesota.
 It enters the state at Elmore.
 Shortly after, it junctions with I-90 at Blue Earth.
 It passes Mankato, crossing the Minnesota River.
 Between Mankato and the Twin Cities, US 169 is largely a rural highway.
 Before entering Le Sueur, US 169 crosses the Minnesota River again.
 At Shakopee, US 169 becomes a freeway, crossing the Minnesota River for a third time.
 The freeway ends in Champlin.
 US 169 crosses the Mississippi River at Anoka and follows concurrently with US 10 to Elk River, where US 169 splits off northbound through central Minnesota.
 The rest of the route in Minnesota is largely rural.
 The route passes the western side of Mille Lacs Lake.
 It terminates at US 53 in Virginia, in the Iron Range.

 History

-In Kansas, US 169 used run concurrent with US 69 from I-35 through Downtown Kansas City, Kansas and the Fairfax District across the Platte Purchase Bridge to I-635 until splitting at I-29 in Missouri.
+In Kansas, US 169 used to run concurrent with US 69 from I-35 through Downtown Kansas City, Kansas and the Fairfax District across the Platte Purchase Bridge to I-635 until splitting at I-29 in Missouri.

 In Missouri, US 169 replaced Route 1 from Kansas City to St. Joseph, Route 4 from St. Joseph to Stanberry, and all of Route 29 from Stanberry to Iowa.
 The part of Route 1 north of Kansas City had been Route 33 south of, and Route 50 north of, Grayson from 1922 to 1926.

 Prior to 2008, US 169 traveled east on I-435 in Lenexa and Overland Park, Kansas, and then it traveled north on Metcalf Avenue.

-Prior to 1981, US 169 entered Minneapolis, Minnesota.
+Prior to 1981, US 169 entered the Minneapolis, Minnesota.